NFDI4ING/plot-serializer/doc/Getting Started.rst

     serializer.write_json_file("test_plot.json")

-Note that showing the diagram still happens via the plt object not the serializer object.
+Note that showing the diagram still happens via the plt object not the serializer object:

 .. code-block:: python